The Emotional Hangover After the Holidays in Pennsylvania (2026): Why You Feel Drained, Numb, or Off

 You may experience:

-This doesn’t mean something is wrong with you — it means your system needs care.
-Many January clients worry they are “slipping backward,” when in reality they are experiencing a normal post-stress recovery phase.
+This does not mean something is wrong with you.
+It means your system needs care, regulation, and recovery time.
+Many clients worry they are slipping backward, when they are actually moving through a normal post-stress recovery phase that has simply lasted longer than expected.

-📍 January is one of the highest months for emotional fatigue-related therapy requests in Pennsylvania.
+📍 Early-year months remain one of the busiest periods for emotional fatigue-related therapy requests in Pennsylvania.

-📍 Over 70% of adults report increased exhaustion after the holidays (APA, 2024).
+📍 Over 70% of adults report increased exhaustion after the holidays.

 🛠️ How to Recover Emotionally After the Holidays